 The Happiness MBA has wrapped up.
-It took me a while to sit with the information to distill my thoughts.
-I also read Search Inside Yourself which is one of the books referenced in the course and read some of the posts that I’ve already written on the related research to better grasp how all the pieces come together.
+It took me a while to sit with the information and distill my thoughts.
+I read the book Search Inside Yourself referenced in the course and read some of my earlier posts to better grasp how all the pieces come together.

 If it takes a while for you to wrap your brain around these concepts, that’s okay.
-I’ve been on this journey for a long time and noticed that some of the lessons were covered in other books and experiences.
+I’ve been on this journey for a long time and noticed that some of the lessons were covered in other books and courses.
 The repetition is part of the practice that helps integrate the learnings into real life.

 Five key happiness habits for a healthy mind:

 One of the requirements of the Happiness MBA is to keep a gratitude journal for the duration of the course.
 Starting your day noting three things that you’re grateful for will you make you appreciate the things and people in your life even more.

 The practice will help you start your day with feelings of abundance rather than scarcity.
 Abundance is associated with feelings of calm and peace, whereas scarcity is associated with fear and anxiety.

 A healthy level of control means that you have enough control over your life.
 Control is largely derived from caring for the health of your body and mind.
 When you feel good, you’ll feel more in control and capable of rising to whatever challenge.

 Flow is almost a magical state of being that can be achieved while engaging in work, activities and relationships that challenge you but don’t tax you.
 The process of working towards a goal will give you the most joy and happiness.

 If you’re not sure when you experience flow, note how different tasks make you feel as you complete them.
 The tasks that get crossed off your list versus carried forward may also give you insights into your flow experiences.

 4/ Be more trusting of others and life.